-This form of therapy will suppress the immune system, thereby affecting the normal levels of the blood components.
+This form of therapy will suppress the immune system, thereby affecting the expected levels of the blood components.
 These agents can severely compromise the person’s immunity.

-Radiation can also suppress the immune system, especially when high levels of it are applied.
+Radiation can also suppress the immune system, mainly when high levels are applied.

 Several diagnostic methods are available to identify Lymphopenia.
-However, medical experts always prefer to count blood cells to control a greater or lesser number of lymphocytes.
+However, medical experts always prefer to count blood cells to control more or fewer lymphocytes.

 This selection depends to a large extent on the accuracy of the count.
 The age of the patient is considered a determining factor in this procedure.

-When a child has a lymphocyte level of less than 3,000 cells per microliter, then it is positive for Lymphopenia.
+When a child has a lymphocyte level of fewer than 3,000 cells per microliter, it is positive for Lymphopenia.

 Collecting the patient’s medical history is also helpful in completing the diagnosis.

-A low white blood cell count is most often found when your doctor orders a test for a condition you are already experiencing.
+A low white blood cell count is most often found when your doctor orders a test for your already experiencing condition.
 A low count is rarely an unexpected finding.

 In some cases, the type of affected white blood cell may be sufficient to indicate a diagnosis.
 At other times, you may need additional tests to reconstruct a cause.

-A very low white blood cell count makes you more at risk of infection.
+A meager white blood cell count makes you more at risk of infection.
 If this happens, you may need to take special precautions to prevent illness.

 This includes avoiding other people who may be sick, washing your hands regularly and meticulously, or even wearing a mask if you are in a confined space (like a plane) with other people.